Milo175/Data-Analytics-Portfolio/README.md

 8. Extract and visualize trends from Mocodes to see popular tactics or criminal behavior.
 9. What percentage of crimes have an "IC" (investigation complete) or other statuses?
     - Which types of crimes are most likely to remain unresolved?
+    - Calculate by total count per crimes and percentage of crimes status IC versus all statuses

 ## Skills Demonstrated
 **MySQL**